khtdr/css-vars-design-token/README.md

       </body>
     </html>

+<a id="orgebc0707"></a>

+## Test and code coverage reports

-    > css-vars-design-token@0.0.9 test:coverage
+    > css-vars-design-token@1.0.0 test:coverage
     > jest --coverage

-    (node:92464) [DEP0040] DeprecationWarning: The `punycode` module is deprecated.
+    (node:93359) [DEP0040] DeprecationWarning: The `punycode` module is deprecated.
 Please use a userland alternative instead.
     (Use `node --trace-deprecation ...` to show where the warning was created) PASS ./test.tsx
       Function toCssVars
         ✓ toCssVars returns the expected flat list of css vars (2 ms) React integrations
-        ✓ Computed style matches the expectation from the token (12 ms) ✓ Computed style matches the other theme upon toggling (8 ms)
+        ✓ Computed style matches the expectation from the token (13 ms) ✓ Computed style matches the other theme upon toggling (7 ms)

     ---------------------------|---------|----------|---------|---------|-------------------
     File                       | % Stmts | % Branch | % Funcs | % Lines | Uncovered Line #s